Enable or Disable Offline Files in Windows 10 | Use it Correctly

 Method 3: Enable/Disable Offline Files in Windows 10 using Registry

 Step 2.
 Go to the CSC and CscService key in order with the following path.
-Then, right-click on the blank, select new and DWORD (32-bit) Value (so do computer with 64-bit), set its name as Start.
+Then, right-click on the blank, select new and DWORD (32-bit) Value (so do computer with 64-bit), and set its name as Start.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\CSC